- UPCOMING EVENTS

 Students must prepare and submit to their committee an outline of the thesis project.
 This outline must be sufficiently detailed to enable the committee to evaluate the progress of the student on a yearly basis.

 Annual Meeting Requirements

 Students are required to meet yearly with their Graduate Committee to evaluate their progress.
-The Annual Graduate Student Progress Report Form must be completed by the student and major professor and returned to the Microbiology Graduate Student Advisor (Dr. Bruce Geller) by the end of December each year.
+The Annual Graduate Student Progress Report form must be completed by the second year (and beyond) student and major professor and returned to the Microbiology Graduate Student Advisor (Dr. Rebecca Vega-Thurber) by the end of December each year.
 Registration for winter term classes requires departmental approval, which will be given upon receipt of the completed progress report.

 As outlined by the Graduate School, to be admitted for the doctoral degree, students must pass a comprehensive Preliminary Examination conducted by the Graduate Committee.
 The purpose of this exam is to determine the student's understanding of their major and minor fields and to assess their capability for research.
 The exam for the Microbiology Ph.D. degree involves a written research proposal on a topic that is distinct from the student's thesis research, followed by an oral examination that features a presentation and then questions on the proposal topic.
 There will also be questions on more general topics drawn from the student's coursework and/or general area of thesis research.
 The Preliminary Examination is best taken after about two years, near the completion of the coursework on the Program of Study.